neondatabase/website/content/release-notes/2023-08-31-storage-and-compute.md

 ### Support for AWS Data Migration Service (DMS)

-Neon now supports data migration using the AWS Data Migration Service (DMS).
+You can now migrate data to Neon using the AWS Data Migration Service (DMS).
 Previously, a connection limitation prevented defining Neon as a target database endpoint.
 For data migration instructions, please refer to [Migrate with AWS Database Migration Service (DMS)](/docs/import/migrate-aws-dms).

 ### Fixes & improvements